SanjanaMohan34/MGMT_467_Team4/Unit2_Flights_Team4/Unit2_LilyLarson_Summary.md

 **Limitations**

 The linear regression model's overall performance was very poor, with an R^2 value of 0.047.
 The logistic regression model trained to predict whether or not a flight was diverted performed much better, with an accuracy of 0.98.
 However, precision, recall, and f1-scores were all very low, indicating a imbalanced dataset.
 The model appears accurate but, quite possibly, simply predicits that all flights will not be divereted.
+This was confirmed in the confusion matrix.
+Only 187 of the 10,058 cases resulted in a diverted flight (1.86%).

 **Threshold**